mit-crpg/OpenMOC/docs/source/devguide/swig.rst

       return sum;
     }

-The following would be the required SWIG interface file to wrap :file:`sum_array.h` into the ``_sum_array`` C/C++ extension module for Python.
+The following would be the required SWIG interface file :file:`sum_array.i` (:download:`download <../../img/sum_array.i>`) to wrap :file:`sum_array.h` into the ``_sum_array`` C/C++ extension module for Python.
 The second-to-last line defines the NumPy typemap - the first tuple is a pair of the typemap (array type and dimension) while the second is the function signature to match using that typemap.

 .. code-block:: bash